Pet Disaster Preparedness

 While the disaster itself may be unavoidable and the damages unpredictable, thinking about the unthinkable can save a life and give you reassurance in a scary situation.

 Below are some tips and proactive measures you can take to keep your pet safe during a disaster.

 Get your pet microchipped:

-Getting your pet microchipped is a must—it is the fastest way to be reunited with your pet should she/he become separated from you during a natural disaster or on any other occasion.
+Getting your pet microchipped is a must—it is the fastest way to be reunited with your pet should she/he become separated from you during a disaster.
 When you get your pet microchipped, register their details with a national microchip registry.
 Most animal shelters, veterinarians and animal control centers are equipped with microchip scanners—lost pets are often brought to these locations to be identified.
 Make sure you update your pet’s details regularly and remember to bring a photo of your pet as well in case you get separated.

 Make pet carriers accessible:

 Have a pet carrier or crate available for each pet in the family—familiarize your pet with the crate ahead of time in case he/she needs to be transported on short notice.
 Consider a self-contained crate that allows you to secure food and water dishes inside the carrier.

 Be sure your pet’s vaccinations are current and that you have information regarding any special medical need your pet has.
 Keep a copy in your emergency kit.